uclahs-cds/Ligare/sphinx-docs/source/cookbook/web_applications/working-with-scaffolded-applications/basic-applications.rst

          for item in bill["items"]
       ])

-.. also need to add an example of adding tables
+You now have enough information to add your own endpoints!
+However, to make this example functional we also need to add a new database table.
+Review :ref:`adding-tables` ...